Haitian cuisine: Beer

 Beer is one of several common alcoholic beverages consumed in Haiti.
 The most consumed brand of beer in Haiti is Prestige, a mild lager.
 Prestige is brewed by Brasserie Nationale d'Haiti (owned by Heineken).

 Rum

 Haiti is known internationally for its rum.
 Rhum Barbancourt is a well-known producer.
-Haitian rum is unique in that the distilleries use sugarcane juice directly instead of molasses like other types of rum, hence the added "h" in rhum to differentiate.
+Haitian rum follows the French Caribbean rum tradition in that the distilleries use sugarcane juice directly instead of molasses like other types of rum, hence the added "h" in rhum to differentiate.
 The rum is marketed in approximately 20 countries and uses a process of distillation similar to the process used to produce cognac.

 Clairin

 Clairin (kleren) is a distilled spirit, made from cane sugar, that undergoes the same distillation process as rhum, but is less refined.
 It is sometimes referred to as a white rhum because of the similar qualities.
 It is considered to be a cheaper option than standard rhum in Haiti.
 It is also used in Vodou rituals.